briangmilnes/APAS-AI/apas-ai/rules/APASRules.md

 - Existing caller-facing `Vec` usage must remain localized and not expand beyond its current footprint.
 - **Seq-First Rule**: When length is known, operate directly on the sequence without converting to `Vec`.
 - **Vec-to-Seq Rule**: When consuming a `Vec`, allocate the target array structure immediately (via `tabulate` or constructors) rather than manipulating the `Vec` in place.
+- If a module does not define a sequence type but you need storage for one, use Chap19 sequences.

 ### Element Shorthands and Delegation
 - Use the APAS shorthands to avoid repeated bounds: `StT` (`Eq + Clone + Display + Debug + Sized`) for single-threaded data, `MtT` (`Sized + Send + Sync`) for multi-threaded contexts.